umee-network/docs/docs/governance/community-dao/overview.md

 **The Umee Community DAO committee will make note of top contributions along the way and assign rewards within 14 days of each submission deadline.** The committee is by no means obligated to use the entire purse over the course of the quarter, especially if the contributions during the period are not up to expectations.

-> Validators are encouraged to reference the Community DAO for contribution ideas and submit their community contributions, but are only eligible to receive rewards through the [Umee Validator DAO](/governance/validator-dao).
+> Validators are encouraged to contribute through the Community DAO but will be capped at 50,000 UMEE in potential earnings per month.
+Validators should also submit their contributions through the [Umee Validator DAO](/governance/validator-dao).

 <br>